freon4dsl/Freon-documentation/docu-content/045_LionWeb/010_Overview/+page.md

 - (de)serialization between in-memory models and JSON format
 - model diff
 - model validation
-- -etc.
+- etc.

-- There also is a `lionweb-repository` package that implements a LionWeb server for model storage using the LionWeb server protocol.
+There also is a `lionweb-repository` package that implements a LionWeb server for model storage using the LionWeb server protocol.

 ## Freon and LionWeb